Text Link

 7. Accept that you may make mistakes

 Allyship is an ongoing learning and unlearning process.
-And along the way, you’ll likely make mistakes, whether that involves accidentally deadnaming someone or saying or doing something that could trigger your loved one’s disordered eating behaviors.
-Accept that you are going to slip up from time to time and focus on what you can control: how you apologize, respond, and move forward.
+Along the way, you’ll likely make mistakes, whether that involves accidentally deadnaming someone or saying or doing something that could trigger your loved one’s disordered eating behaviors.
+Accept that you will slip up occasionally and focus on what you can control: how you apologize, respond, and move forward.

 8. Stop making body-related comments

-Do your best to not use body–and appearance-related comments.
-Whether you are discussing a celebrity’s weight loss, talking about a family member’s eating habits, or bringing up your own diet, these types of comments can be triggering for your family member or friend in recovery.
+Do your best not to use body–and appearance-related comments.
+Whether you are discussing a celebrity’s weight loss, a family member’s eating habits, or bringing up your own diet, these types of comments can trigger your family member or friend in recovery.
 Plus, emphasizing a person’s appearance and body promotes diet culture, anti-fat bias, body shaming, and weight stigma while devaluing who they are as a person.

 9. Avoid labeling food as good or bad